rbrtwlz/fastai_object_detection_old/README.md

 learn.fit_one_cycle(1, 1e-04)
 ```

-All you need is a pandas `DataFrame` containing the data for each object in the image.
+All you need is a pandas `DataFrame` containing the data for each object in the images.
 In default settings follwing columns are required:
 For the image, which contains the object:
 * `image_id`